JSMF Postdoctoral Fellow at the Sant’Anna School for Advanced Studies

-Marco Pangallo is a PhD student in Mathematics at the University of Oxford, supervised by Prof. Doyne Farmer.
-Marco is also part of the Complexity Economics group of the Institute for New Economic Thinking at the Oxford Martin School.
-Prior to starting his PhD, he obtained a master degree in Physics of Complex Systems from the University of Turin, Italy.
+Marco Pangallo is a JSMF Postdoctoral Fellow at the Sant’Anna School for Advanced Studies, Pisa, Italy.
+He is part of the Institute of Economics and of the EMbeDS (Economics and Management in the era of Data Science) “department of excellence”.
+Marco obtained his PhD in Mathematics at the University of Oxford, being part of the Complexity Economics group of the Institute for New Economic Thinking at the Oxford Martin School.
+Prior to starting his PhD, he obtained a master’s degree in Physics of Complex Systems.

 Residential income segregation: A behavioral model of the housing market

 We represent the functioning of the housing market and study the relation between in- come segregati...

 Best reply structure and equilibrium convergence in generic games